 The evening dinner session gave the special opportunity to hear from our keynote speaker, President Cecil O. Samuelson, former president of BYU and currently President of the Salt Lake Temple.
 Once again, we gained new insight into the history and function of the temple.
 We enjoyed the event in the comfortable setting of our National Headquarters.

 A special note: Dr. William H Tanner, who is currently the Publisher of our “Pioneer Magazine,” was presented with the Presidential Meritorious Service Award in recognition for his dedication and fantastic service over the years to the Sons of Utah Pioneers and the Pioneer Magazine, which is often referred to as the “Crown Jewel” of The Sons of Utah Pioneers.
 Dr. Tanner’s work rises far beyond all expectation.
 Congratulations Bill, you deserve it.

 The LDS Church News published an article recounting the proceedings of the Parley P. Pratt Symposium presented by the SUP on May 9, 2015.
 The entire text of the article, minus photos, is shown below.
 The article itself, including photos, is here.

-Our thanks to R. Scott Lloyd, the author, and to Matt Hartvigsen for permission to reprint.
+Our thanks to R. Scott Lloyd, the author, and to Matt Hartvigsen for permission to reprint the following article: